chalmerlowe/intro_to_sprinting/class_materials/lesson_04_github_overview.md

 ![Fork link to original repo](images/fork-repo-link.png)
 4. The next step will be to clone the repo from your online Github account to your local computer.
 That step will be covered in depth in the next lesson: [Git Overview](./lesson_05_git_overview.md)

-In the interim, since we are here looking at Github, let's figure out how to make a Pull Request.

 # Hands-on

 For the hands-on portion of the Calculator project, you will need to fork the calculator repo.

-1. Navigate to this github repo: [RPN Calculator](https://github.com/seawolf42/rpn-calc-workshop-2017-03-11)
+1. Navigate to this github repo: [RPN Calculator](https://github.com/chalmerlowe/python-rpncalc-20170506)
 2. Fork the repo to your github account as described in the instructions above.
 3. The next step: Cloning the repo to your local computer, will be covered in the next lesson [Git Overview](./lesson_05_git_overview.md).